-The primary service area encompasses an area that reaches a population of approximately 12,000.
+The primary service area encompasses an area that reaches a population of 29,123 (according to the 2010 official census - that number is approximately 1,700 less as of 2014).
 Along with much of the western Upper Peninsula of Michigan, the population continues to be in a gradual decline.
-From 2010-2014, Iron County population fell from 11,817 to 11,387, a -3.6% decrease.
+From 2010-2014, Gogebic County had a 4.2% decrease in population.
+Ontonagon County fell by 9%, and Iron County fell by 3.6%.

-Much of the area is extremely rural, with a population density of 10.1 people per square mile in Iron County.
+Much of the area is extremely rural, with a population density of 14.7 people per square mile in Gogebic County.
 The population continues to shift gradually towards an elderly population.
-Iron County currently has 27.9% of its population over the age of 65, compared to just 16.7% under the age of 18.
+Gogebic County currently has 22.4% of its population over the age of 65, compared to just 16.2% under the age of 18.
+Iron County's elderly population faces the same challenge with 28.0% over the age of 65 and 15.9% under the age of 16.